sambaran01/SAMBARAN01/README.md

 - 👋 Hi, I’m @SAMBARAN01
 - 👀 I’m interested in Learning new things
 - 🌱 I’m currently learning Python
-- 💞️ I’m not looking to collaborate rn
+- 💞️ I’m open for any type of any collaboration
-- 📫 No need to reach me
 - 😄 Pronouns: He/him